1. Transferring data over a USB connection

 2. Transferring files over a WLAN connection

-a) If you prefer a solution with graphical UI you could use Cyberduck for Mac.
+If you prefer a solution with graphical UI you could use Cyberduck for Mac.
 Mac and your Sailfish device have to be in the same WLAN network.
-Enable developer mode and remote connection on the phone and set a password.
-On Cyberduck make a new connection using SFTP (SSH) to the WLAN IP address of the phone (see Settings > Developer tools), username 'nemo'.
+Enable Developer Mode and remote connections on the phone and set a password.
+On Cyberduck, make a new connection using SFTP (SSH) to the WLAN IP address of the phone (see Settings > Developer tools), username 'defaultuser' or 'nemo'.
 Then you can easily browse the phone's file system.
 There is write access to everything, so be careful.
 Jolla cannot however guarantee that this solution would make the connection between your Mac and Sailfish device work.

 [Thanks to user femtopeta in T.J.C]

-b) Another option is to rely on SCP on Mac OS X (not sure whether it is installed by default) with developer mode enabled on the Sailfish phone (similar to case a) above).
+Another option is to rely on SCP on Mac OS X (not sure whether it is installed by default) with Developer Mode enabled on the Sailfish phone (similar to case a) above).
 It is fast and works over WLAN.
-Use following command to download files from the phone (WLAN IP address: u.v.w.x) to the Mac's current directory - in this example we copy pictures:
+Use the following command to download files from the phone (WLAN IP address: u.v.w.x) to Mac's current directory - in this example we copy pictures:

 scp -r email@example.com:$HOME/Pictures/Camera/*